midu16/midu16.github.io/_posts/2026-05-16-wireguard-p2p-subnets.markdown

 # The Deep Dive: WireGuard as a Network Overlay

 WireGuard is not just a VPN; it is a high-performance, kernel-level implementation of a Layer 3 (IP) tunnel.
-Unlike traditional VPN protocols that rely on complex handshakes and heavy overhead, WireGuard uses "Cryptokey Routing."
+Unlike traditional VPN protocols that rely on complex handssakes and heavy overhead, WireGuard uses "Cryptokey Routing."
 Each peer is identified by its public key, and traffic is routed based on the allowed IP addresses associated with that key.

 By configuring two hosts with a shared virtual subnet (e.g., `10.0.0.0/24`) and establishing a P2P tunnel between them, we create a "virtual overlay."
 When a packet is sent to an IP within this range, the host's routing table directs it through the `wg0` interface, which then encapsulates the packet and sends it to the peer.